 Oh, we've been through the full gamut of emotions waiting for our beloved Jason Voorhees to return to us.
 After 12 movies and even a lovably odd TV show, the latest Friday the 13th reboot has been kicked around for a while now.
 First it was a found-footage horror, then a TV show on The CW, and now it's been bumped to 2017.
 Don't worry Jason — horror fans will always wait for you.

-- 25 Best & Scariest Horror Movies Based On True Stories
+- The Best & Scariest Horror Movies Based On True Stories

-- The 50 Best Modern Horror Movies Of The 21st Century
+- The Best Modern Horror Movies Of Since The Millennium

-- 9 Upcoming Horror Movies In 2018 That Will Make Your Blood Run Cold
+- Upcoming Horror Movies That Will Make Your Blood Run Cold